AlexBuz/llama-zip/README.md

 1. **Compress mode** (specified by the `-c` or `--compress` flag): The string to be compressed can be provided as an argument or piped to stdin.
 The compressed output will be encoded in base64 and printed to stdout.
 2. **Decompress mode** (specified by the `-d` or `--decompress` flag): The compressed string can be provided as an argument or piped to stdin.
 The decompressed output will be printed to stdout.
 3. **Interactive mode** (specified by the `-i` or `--interactive` flag): A prompt is displayed where the user can enter strings to be compressed or decompressed.
 When a base64-encoded string is entered, it will be decompressed; otherwise, the entered string will be compressed.
 After each compression or decompression operation, the user is prompted to enter another string.
 To exit interactive mode, press `Ctrl+C`.
+    - **Note:** If you would like to compress a string that consists entirely of base64 characters (i.e., letters, numbers, `+`, and `/`, without any other symbols or spaces), you must use compression mode directly, as interactive mode assumes that base64-encoded strings are meant to be decompressed and will result in nonsensical output if the input did not come from a compression operation.
+Alternatively, you can add a non-base64 character to your string (such as a space at the end) if you don't mind your string being compressed with that extra character.

 ### Examples